sayantikabanik/sayantikabanik/README.md

 🌱 I’m currently learning: Cyberanalytics \
 👯 I’m looking to collaborate on: Research and fun projects\
 💬 Ask me about: Code & Community\
-📫 How to reach me: [sayantikabanik.com](https://www.sayantikabanik.com)\
+📫 How to reach me: [sayantikabanik.com](https://www.sayantikabanik.com)
-💭 Working with data on [kaggle.com/sayantikabanik](https://www.kaggle.com/sayantikabanik)

 ### ❤️Community